 Try a Sock Subscription

-A sock subscription box is sort of a sock-of-the-month club.
+A sock subscription box is sort of a sock-of-the-month club, there are lots of fun ones to choose from on Subscription box website Cratejoy.
+Choose from a range of options including serious work socks, mismatched, silly sockss and more!
 When you sign up, you’ll receive a steady supply of new socks that you select in advance.
 Most subscription plans will provide a variety of socks for both men and women, often in wild designs that make them fun to wear.
 You should always have an extra pair of socks with you in harsh weather, in any case.
 Making smart but striking choices will not only keep your feet toasty this winter, but provide a sense of fun that makes the cold weather more bearable.

 Indulge Your Feet